AcodeWizard/dark-vendor-shop/README.md

-# vendor_shop
+# dark vendor shop
-This is the django project for hans
+This is the django project for hans.
+It also use the python3.6.7 django 2.1.7